yammer/sched.do/README.md

-Rails app
+Sched.do
 =========

-This is a Rails 3.1 app running on Ruby 1.9.2 and deployed to Heroku's Cedar stack.
+This is a Rails 3.2 app running on Ruby 1.9.3 and deployed to Heroku's Cedar stack.
 It has an RSpec and Turnip test suite which should be run before committing to the master branch.